LukaBostick/OpenCircuits/docs/Guides/GoCrashCourse.md

 			})
 			return
 		}
-                // Use the authentication methdo to extract an identity from the reported user's Id id, err := (*am).ExtractIdentity(c.GetHeader("authId"))
+                /Use the authentication methdo to extract an identity from the reported user's Id id, err := (*am).ExtractIdentity(c.GetHeader("authId"))
 		if err != nil {
 			c.JSON(http.StatusBadRequest, nil)
 			return
 		}
-                // After we retrieved the identity 'id', call the function to handle the request with the user's identity handler(c, id)
+                /After we retrieved the identity 'id', call the function to handle the request with the user's identity handler(c, id)
 	}
 }

-// A trivial handler for testing authenticated routes func pingHandler(c *gin.Context, userId model.UserId) {
+/A trivial handler for testing authenticated routes func pingHandler(c *gin.Context, userId model.UserId) {
 	c.JSON(http.StatusOK, fmt.Sprintf("Thank you for pinging: %s", userId)) }

-// Registers the route in 'gin' func RegisterRoutes(router *gin.Engine, manager auth.AuthenticationManager) {
+/Registers the route in 'gin'
+func RegisterRoutes(router *gin.Engine, manager auth.AuthenticationManager) {
-    // This is 'Function Dependency Injection'.
+    /This is 'Function Dependency Injection'.
 	router.GET("/api/ping", authenticatedHandler(manager, pingHandler))
 }
 ```